heroui-inc/heroui-mcp/mastra/README.md

-# HeroUI MCP Mastra Test Agent
+# HeroUI React MCP Mastra Test Agent

-Local development agent for testing HeroUI MCP server tools via Mastra playground.
+Local development agent for testing HeroUI React MCP server tools via Mastra playground.

 > **Note:** This is a development-only tool.
 All Mastra dependencies are in the main package.json as devDependencies and are excluded from production builds.